This post contains affiliate links. If you make a purchase through these links, I can earn a commission at no extra cost to you. Thank you!

 Some smaller cafes will even be set inside people’s homes.
 And if you’re going in someone’s home, you should always take your shoes off.

-Be sure you greet the host
+Be Sure you Greet the Host

-There is also one Thai traditional greeting that is used for everyone and everything.
+There is also only one Thai traditional greeting that is used for everyone and everything.
 Yup, just one.
 “Sawasdee.”

 Thais don’t say something different for “Good morning,” or “Good afternoon,” or “Hello.”
 They just say “Sawasdee” and follow it with “ka” if they are female, or “krub” if they are male.